AAce3/sequence-alignment-stuff/alignment.md

 However, there are a few more optimizations we can perform.

 Firstly, we don't have to keep track of every single path.
 Instead, we can keep track of the path-endings, represented by the dots.
-Notice how this is similar to the wavefront algorithm: For the $n$th "path ending" , the dots corresponds to the furthest-reaching element of wave $n$ on each diagonal.
+Notice how this is similar to the wavefront algorithm: For the $n$ th "path ending" , the dots corresponds to the furthest-reaching element of wave $n$ on each diagonal.

 Additionally, to save time and space, we can do a little bit of pruning.
 Let's suppose that we initialize a path on diagonal $d$.
 After $n$ iterations (i.e. edit distance $n$), the unlucky diagonal didn't have a single match.
 However, its neighbor path was able to get many, many matches.
 The neighbor path then extends a little sub-path onto diagonal $d$, representing an insertion or deletion operation, and overtakes it.